fiverr/passable/documentation/enforce/rules/size/length_equals/README.md

-# Size | shorterThan
+# Size | lengthEquals

 ## Description
-Checks that your `enforce` value is shorter than a given number.
+Checks that your `enforce` value is equal to the given number.

 ## Arguments
 * `size`: `number` | the number which you would like your initial value to be tested against.